The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-I have already sent the messenger.
+I have already dispatched the messenger.

 COMMODUS.

-Good!
-Then, I shall take a bath.
+Good.
+Then I shall take my bath.

 ECLECTUS.